afknapping/github-from-scratch/_posts/2013-09-01-second-page.md

 `<img />`

 As you can see, this one consists of only one tag, unlike the paragraph or headline tags we used before.
 Place this image tag below the paragraph.

 ![]({{ site.baseurl }}/assets/images/html-4.png)

 The browser now knows that you want to have an image displayed at this position.
 But of course it doesn't know yet *what* image you want to see there.
-We have give the browser some details.
+We have to give the browser some details.

 We do that by adding an *attribute*: the *source* of the file to display, or in short, `src`.